How eBay's Buyer Protection Program Works

 What You Need to Know About eBay's Buyer Protection Program

-Because eBay is primarily a forum in which to connect buyers to sellers, rather than an online retail site in its own right, eBay has struggled to maintain the same reputation for safety and good customer service that attaches to retail platforms like Amazon.com.
+Because eBay is primarily a forum in which buyers are connected to sellers, rather than an online retail site in its own right, eBay has struggled to maintain the same reputation for safety and good customer service that other retail platforms enjoy—like Amazon.com.

 To address this problem, in recent years eBay has taken steps to impose some basic requirements on sellers with regard to return policies, but the centerpiece of their customer assurance push has been the Buyer Protection Program.